 The Operations Control Center (OCC) is responsible for the management and quality of the plan.
 The decision-making for this plan lies within the OCC.
 Airport Customer Service (ACS), Flight Operations and In-Flight Service will carry out the plan at the station and flight level.

 The plan builds upon the standard operating procedures now in place to handle extended on-board delays and diversions.
 All stations have identified resources and developed procedures that will allow them to effectively bring a plane off the runway and open the door, giving the passengers the opportunity to egress within specified time limits.

 Stations will assure that diversions are given the same priority as other taxi delays, meaning passenger egress will be allowed prior to the 4 hours for international flights.
 Individual station plans should allow at least 30 minutes (or as much as 60 minutes at larger stations) to complete the task of returning to the gate and deplaning.

-All Stations have coordinated plans with Airport Operations and local governmental agencies (TSA and CBP where applicable) to meet the tarmac-delay rule's requirements.
+All Stations have coordinated plans with Airport Operations of Aeroflot’s scheduled and diversion airports and local governmental agencies (TSA and CBP where applicable) to meet the tarmac-delay rule's requirements.
 This includes back-up methods for inoperative equipment and the provisioning and servicing of aircraft.

 Announcements are made by ACS when the aircraft is at the gate with the doors open.
 Once the doors close, announcements are made by the flight crew.
 The announcements will: